With summer ending in Logan, now is a good time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can sanitize it by pouring thinned bleach through the tube to clean the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s scummy, you can sanitize it by draining watered-down bleach through the tube to flush the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Western Mechanical, Inc. can make your unit more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to plan your annual service!
+Annual air conditioner maintenance from Western Mechanical, Inc. can make your system more efficient and help it last longer.
+We also provide convenient service agreements, so you won’t forget to schedule your regular service!